philipp-baumann/yamsys-soilspec-publication-old/README.md

 # Overview

-This repository contains all necessary data, metadata, code and text to reproduce the reference models and the manuscript for the soil spectral library that was created in order to assess soil-fertility related properties in four landscapes across the West African yam belt.
+This repository contains all reference soil analysis and spectral data data, metadata, code and text to reproduce the reference models and the manuscript for the soil spectral library that was created in order to predict soil-fertility related properties in four landscapes across the West African yam belt.
+Two of the sampled landscapes, covering 20 fields within an area of about 10 times 10 square kilometers each, are in Côte d'Ivoire, named "Liliyo" and  "Tieningboué", and two in Burkina Faso, named "Midebdo" and "Léo".

 All analyses in this project were conducted within the [R software environment for statistical computing](https://www.r-project.org), R version 3.4.2 (2017-09-28).

-The spectroscopic model library presented in this manuscript builds upon the [`simplerspec`](https://github.com/philipp-baumann/simplerspec) R package, a framework that aims to streamline data processing and modeling for infrared diffuse reflectance spectroscopy applications.
+The spectroscopic model library presented in this manuscript is built upon the [`simplerspec`](https://github.com/philipp-baumann/simplerspec) R package, a framework that aims to streamline data processing and modeling for infrared diffuse reflectance spectroscopy applications.